STEllAR-GROUP/hpx/docs/sphinx/manual/writing_single_node_hpx_applications.rst

 Condition variable
 ------------------

-A condition variable is a synchronization primitive in |hpx| that allows a thread to wait for a specific condition to be satisfied before continuing execution.
+A :ref:`condition variable <public_api_header_hpx_condition_variable>` is a synchronization primitive in |hpx| that allows a thread to wait for a specific condition to be satisfied before continuing execution.
 It is typically used in conjunction with a mutex or a lock to protect shared data that is being modified by multiple threads.
 Hence, it blocks one or more threads until another thread both modifies a shared variable (the condition) and notifies the `condition_variable`.

 TODO: add example